The Daily Tar Heel

 Sarah Monoson

-Sarah Monoson is a 2023-24 assistant copy editor at The Daily Tar Heel.
-She has previously served as a copy editor.
+Sarah Monoson is the 2024 summer managing editor at The Daily Tar Heel.
+She previously served as the 2024 spring copy chief and 2023 fall assistant copy editor.
 Sarah is a junior pursuing a degree in journalism with minors in history and global cinema.